sswietoniowski/learning-aspnetcore-webapi-7-documenting-using-swagger/README.md

         options.Path = "/docs"; // serve the UI at https://localhost:5001/docs which seems to be more appropriate

         // customize the UI
-        options.DocExpansion = "none"; // hide the "Models" section
+        options.DocExpansion = "list"; // hide the "Models" section
         options.AdditionalSettings.Add("persistAuthorization", true);

+        // customize Swagger UI look with CSS options.CustomStylesheetPath = "/assets/custom-ui.css";
     });

-    // to serve ReDoc UI provided by NSwag foreach (var description in apiVersionDescriptionProvider.ApiVersionDescriptions)
+    // to serve ReDoc UI provided by NSwag (each version has its own UI) foreach (var description in apiVersionDescriptionProvider.ApiVersionDescriptions)
     {
         app.UseReDoc(options =>